Latest Market News

 Still, China has found other ways of increasing its grasp in Brazil, such as increasing exports of electric vehicles — with automaker BYD setting a R5.5bn ($1.1bn) investment plan in the country — and crude.

 But China is a major trade partner for all of Latin America.
-Exports of all goods from Latin America and the Caribbean to China reached a record $208bn in 2023, with Chinese imports into those regions hitting $242bn, according to Boston University Global Development Policy Center.
-Around 70pc of those exports are of copper, soybeans and crude — the two latter mainly coming from Brazil — while another 20pc comprise of beef and livestock.
+Exports of all goods from Latin America and the Caribbean to China reached a record $208bn in 2023, with Chinese exports into those regions hitting $242bn, according to Boston University Global Development Policy Center.
+Around 70pc of exports from Latin America to China are of copper, soybeans and crude — the two latter mainly coming from Brazil — while another 20pc comprise of beef and livestock.

 With or without the BRI, China's larger grasp in Latin America is seen as problematic in the US by both sides of the political spectrum.
 "The discourse of competition between the US and China has crossed party lines," according to Conrado Baggio, an international relations professor in Cruzeiro do Sul University.
 "Any candidate for president needs to present a firm and combative rhetoric towards Beijing."